William Cullen Bryant Homestead: History

 The Homestead was originally built in 1783 by Bryant's grandfather, Ebenezer Snell.
 It is set on a hillside above the Westfield River valley with views of the Hampshire Hills.
-The early form of the house appears to have been a Dutch Colonial gambrel of 1.5 stories, with a single story ell attached to the rear.
+The early form of the house appears to have been a gambrel-roofed of 1.5 stories, with a single story ell attached to the rear.
 Bryant's father, Peter Bryant, purchased the property in 1799, and it is in this place that Bryant spent much of his childhood and early life.
 The future poet moved in at age four and remained there until he was 22.

 Bryant briefly attended Williams College but called his education there "meager and slight" and left after only seven months, returning to the family Homestead in May 1811.
 After private study, he was admitted to the bar in 1815 and practiced law in nearby Plainfield, Massachusetts.
 He would walk seven miles from home to work every day.
 It was on one of these commutes, in December 1815, that he saw a single bird flying on the horizon and was inspired to write his poem "To a Waterfowl".

 The property was sold out of the family in 1835.
 Bryant bought back the family home in 1865 and renovated it extensively.
 He had the original building raised up, and built a whole new first floor underneath it.
 He also had added to the building a replica of his father's office, and later added a major addition to the northwest side of the house.
 Bryant was also responsible for planting the property with fruit trees.

 Several of Bryant's poems are inspired by his time in Cummington, particularly in the landscape that surrounded it, including "Lines on Revisiting the Country", "The Rivulet", and "Inscription for the Entrance to a Wood".